 On longer trips, you should give kitty a potty break every 2-3 hours.

 Always keep your cat hydrated.
 During a long trip, you can let your cat drink from a dripless water dispenser made specifically for travel.
 It’ll make your cat look like an enormous gerbil, but there’s no shame in that.

 Food is trickier.
 Many cats are prone to motion sickness, and no one wants their feline travel companion to start vomiting.

 As mean as this may sound, it’s wise to keep your cat’s stomach empty during short travel sessions.
 On longer trips, keep a bag of treats and cat food handy, but still keep the kitty feeding to a minimum.

 Then your furry friend can enjoy a full meal when they’re back home.

 Interactive toys like puzzles can provide the right kind of mental stimulation.
 You can also provide a blanket or bedding from home.
 Familiar items and scents can provide comfort and reduce stress.

-If your kitty can’t travel without displaying extreme anxiety symptoms (like trembling, excessive meowing, or other stress behaviors), a sedative might be your last resort.
-Just remember, you MUST consult your veterinarian first.
+If your kitty has a dislike of travel, or can’t travel without displaying anxiety symptoms like trembling, excessive meowing, or other stress behaviours), a sedative might help.

-Your vet will determine the right medication, let you know the correct dosage, and make sure you’re not giving your cat any meds that could exacerbate an existing health condition.
+You should speak with your vet, who will determine the right medication, let you know the correct dosage, and make sure you’re not giving your cat any medication that could exacerbate an existing health condition.

 At ManyPets, we know your cat is a housewarming housemate and furry family member.
 That's why we offer cat insurance to help you take care of them, whether you need coverage for illnesses or accidents.